Juanes: 2006–09: La Vida... Es Un Ratico

 In June 2006, Juanes began a year-long sabbatical to spend time with his wife, model Karen Martínez, and their daughters Luna and Paloma.
 He was working on an album that was released on October 23, 2007.
 When asked about the possibility of recording an album in English, Juanes responded, "singing in Spanish is very important because it's the language in which I think and feel.
 I respect people that sing in English, but for now I'll keep my Spanish."
 Juanes planned to launch his own music label, named 4J, in October 2007, to be distributed by the Universal Music Group.
 He was also working on a new album, titled La Vida...
 Es Un Ratico (Life is a Little Moment).

 La Vida...
 Es Un Ratico was released on 23 October 2007, with the first single being "Me Enamora" (I fall in love).
 The second single was "Gotas de Agua Dulce" (drops of sweet water), and the third single became the vallenato fusion of "Tres" (three).

 On 11 December 2007, Juanes performed at the Nobel Peace Prize Concert in Oslo, Norway together with a variety of artists, which was broadcast live to over 100 countries.

 On 24 November 2008, Juanes re-released the album as "La vida... es un ratico (en vivo)" [Deluxe Edition][2 CD/DVD Combo]" The album aside the 14 original songs, contains two previously unreleased songs: "Falsas Palabras" (false words) and "Odio Por Amor" (hate for love) which is also the current single.
 This new re-edition also includes seven live versions of songs played during his U.S. La Vida Tour.
 As another bonus added, Juanes also included a duet of his song "Hoy Me Voy" (today I leave) with singer Colbie Caillat.
 The DVD contains the music videos of the four singles of the cd as well as a few live video recordings of the US tour.

 2010–2013: P.A.R.C.E and his Juanes MTV Unplugged

 In 2010, Juanes performed in the 2010 FIFA World Cup Kickoff Concert, as well as the Macy's Thanksgiving Day Parade in New York.
-In addition, he released his album P.A.R.C.E. which featured the #1 Billboard hit Yerbatero and the top-ten hit Y No Regresas.
+In addition, he released his album P.A.R.C.E. which featured the No. 1 Billboard hit Yerbatero and the top-ten hit Y No Regresas.
 17 February, Juanes performed live on the third single from their fifth studio album Regalito in the delivery of the Premios Lo Nuestro.
 The album has sold 1 million copies worldwide.

 In February 2012, the Colombian singer Juanes took the stage at Juanes MTV Unplugged to record a live album at the direction of Juan Luis Guerra.

 On 6 March, Juanes will release "La Señal" as an unreleased song from his Unplugged.